+Field Description

-Field Description MODH R RTC Modulo High TI These sixteen read/write bits, MODH and MODL, contain the modulo value used to reset the count to 0) 0x0000 upon a compare match and set the RTIF status bit.
-A value of 0x00 of the MODH an MODL sets th he RTIF bit on each rising edge of the prescaler output.
+MODH RTC Modulo High

+These sixteen read/write bits, MODH and MODL, contain the modulo value used to reset the count to 0x0000 upon a compare match and set the RTIF status bit.
+A value of 0x00 of the MODH an MODL sets the RTIF bit on each rising edge of the prescaler output.
 Reset sets the modulo to 0x00.